The Sites Founding Principals

 Why We Do Not Alter Past Stories

-I’m sometimes asked by people or companies we’ve previously written about to change a past story.
+We are sometimes asked by people or companies we’ve previously written about to change a past factual story.
 We don’t do that.
 If the entity has recognized they needed to alter or address an issue, then removing the past story does not help to reinforce they’ve taken positive steps to better serve consumers.
 That makes for a much more beneficial and positive story for the entity in question.

 We read the following passage from the Detroit News newspaper where they addressed a similar issue.